sugarcoat/sugarcoat/README.md

 Miscellaneous partials:

-- `nav.hbs` Outputs a navigation that maps to each `title` of a section object and each comment object's `@title` tag
+- `nav.hbs` Outputs a navigation that maps to each `title` of a section object and each comment object's `@title` tag.
+This is used in sugarcoat's `main.hbs` layout template.
+- `head.hbs` Outputs links to CSS files such as [Furtive](http://furtive.co/) (to style the site a bit), `pattern-lib` (sugarcoat specific css needed for styling the `color` and `typography` template sections), and [Prism](http://prismjs.com/) (to style the code blocks to be more readable).
+This is used in sugarcoat's `main.hbs` layout template.
+- `footer.hbs` Outputs links to JS files such as [Prism](http://prismjs.com/) (to format code blocks).
+This is used in sugarcoat's `main.hbs` layout template.

 ## Custom Templating ##

-If you'd like to provide your own template, simply provide a path to the `layout` key in the `settings` object.
+If you'd like to provide your own template, provide a path to the `template.layout` key and a relative path to `template.cwd` in the `settings` object.

-If you'd like to provide one or more of your own partials, provide a directory path to the `partials` key in the `settings.template` object.
-If you provide sugarcoat with a partial with a basename that is "reserved", sugarcoat will use yours instead.
+If you'd like to provide one or more of your own partials, provide a directory path to the `partials` key and a relative path to `template.cwd` in the `settings` object.
+If you'd like to provide more than one directory path, you may do so by putting all of your paths in an array within the `template.partials` key.
+If you provide sugarcoat with a partial with a basename that is "reserved", sugarcoat will use your partial instead of the one sugarcoat provided.

 "Reserved" basenames:

-- nav
-- default
-- variable
 - color
 - typography
+- variable
+- default
+- nav
+- head
+- footer

 # TODO #